12 Famous Authors Who Also Wrote for Children

 7. Salman Rushdie

-After The Satanic Verses, Rushdie’s nine-year-old son, Zafar, scolded his father for never writing anything for children.
-Rushdie promised to write a kid-friendly book soon; two years later, he published Haroun and the Sea of Stories.
+Two years after publishing The Satanic Verses, Rushdie released Haroun and the Sea of Stories.
 The whimsical narrative follows Rashid, a professional storyteller who lost his ability to tell tales.
 Haroun, Rashid’s son, takes his father on an adventure, hoping to re-inspire him.
-The fantastical book emphasizes one theme: stories are the building blocks of your identity.
+The fantastical book emphasizes one theme: Stories are the building blocks of your identity.

 In 2010, Rushdie wrote a book for young adults, Luka and the Fire of Life.